formform.expr

 interpret*

-(interpret* expr)(interpret* env expr)
+(interpret* expr)(interpret* expr env)

 Like interpret, but repeats substitution on interpreted expressions until they cannot be interpreted any further.